Melanella eburnea

 Melanella eburnea is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
 The species is one of a number within the genus Melanella.

+Description

+(Described as Eulima japaicensis) The shell is slender, milky-white, and translucent, encircled by an opaque white sutural band.
+The suture is linear and moderately deep.
+There are 13 whorls, which are flat and smooth.
+The aperture is very small, and the outer lip is expanded.

 Distribution

 This species occurs in the following locations: